| by Steve

 production community that 35mm film has a distinct advantage

+over Super16mm in all aspects except cost.
 The following drawing is an indication of the difference

 between the area of a 35mm film frame and a Super16mm film